astauff/WySeq/README.txt

 Usage Notes
 ===========
-- WyattSeq is an automated RNAseq pipeline that utilizes the StarAlign and TrimGalore packages.
+- WySeq is an automated RNAseq pipeline that utilizes the StarAlign and TrimGalore packages.

 - The program uses a mixture of bash scripts, Python and R.

-- To function properly, WyattSeq takes in three command line arguments.
+- To function properly, WySeq takes in three command line arguments.
 Those arguments are, in order: species, working directory and metadata file.

 - Users must change pathways to .gtf and genome files at the top of the main script.

-- The help arguments for WyattSeq is --help as the first argument in the command line.
+- The help arguments for WySeq is --help as the first argument in the command line.

 Required packages
 =================